dbojanjac/scattering2D/README.md

 # Scattering2D

-Numeric code using Firedrake for solving Maxwell scattering problem with absorbing boundary conditions.
+FEM based solver using Firedrake for electromagnetic wave scattering in 2D on heterogeneous isotropic or anisotropic material with absorbing boundary conditions.

 # Usage and install

 Since this library is written on top of Firedrake, user should install Firedrake before running code here.
 At the time of writing this README, these are the relevant branches and commits for every package that firedrake needs.

 ```
 Status of components: